-There is no nuptial dictum that states you must provide welcome bags for your guests if they choose to stay in a hotel.
-However, greeting guests with goodies that they may need for their visit is a wonderful way to welcome them to your wedding.
-Especially if you are hosting a more intimate ceremony, a welcome back is a nice gesture that will mimic your hopes for your entire celebration – and it's definitely doable if you have a smaller invite list.
+There is no rule book that states you must provide welcome bags for your guests if they choose to stay in a hotel.
+However, greeting guests with goodies that they may need during their visit is a wonderful way to welcome them to your wedding.
+Plus, your welcome bags can replace a wedding favor and are often more useful than a cheesy favor.

-Stay on the local theme here and pick up treats from the area, or give out some of you and your fiance's favorites.
+Stay on the local theme here and pick up treats from the area, or give out some of your partner's favorites.

 Finally, polish off the bag with a welcome note to encourage your guests to feel at home the minute they set foot in their hotel room.
 Here you can also include details on the best spots to eat and drink in the area—especially if you're a local—or just write a sweet note telling your guests how happy you are that they're celebrating with you.